m-rbt01/calculator/solution-plan.md

     SET operator node to event target
     IF second operand IS NOT empty THEN
         CALL operate on operation object
-        SET first operand to result
-        SET second operand to empty string
         CALL display and PASS previous operation container and output text content CALL display and PASS output container and first operand

     ENDIF
-    IF operator node is IS NOT equals THEN
-        SET result to empty string
+    IF first operand IS NOT empty AND IS NOT error message AND operator node is IS NOT equals THEN SET result to empty string
         CALL set operator and PASS node id and text content ENDIF